skial/klas/README.md

 		} catch (e:Dynamic) {
 			// This assumes that `implements Klas` is not being used
 			// but `@:autoBuild` or `@:build` metadata is being used
-			// with the provided `you.macro.Class.build()` method.
+			// with the provided `your.macro.Class.build()` method.
 		}
 	}
 	```

 2. You should also provide a normal entry point for people not using Klas, who will
-	be using `@:autoBuild` or `@:build` metadata.
+	be using the `@:autoBuild` or `@:build` metadata.
-3. If your build macro doesnt already have an `extraParams.hxml` file, create one
+3. If your build macro does not already have an `extraParams.hxml` file, create one
-	in the root of your macro library.
+	in the root of your library.
-4. Add `--macro path.to.your.Class.initialize()` to your `.hxml` build file.
+4. Add `--macro path.to.your.Class.initialize()` to your `extraParams.hxml` file.
 5. Any one using Klas and your macro library, with all the correct `-lib`
-	entries should automatically bootstrap themselves into Klas.
+	entries will automatically bootstrap themselves into Klas.

 ## Klas hooks

 Klas provides the following hooks/variables you can register with.
+You would place
+the hook after the line `KlasImp.initalize();` in your `initialize` method.

 1. The `ONCE` array will run your callback the first time Klas is initialized.
 2. The `DEFAULTS` string map allows you to register your callback which will be run for